sob0o/Realtime-Data-Streaming-End-To-End-Data-Engineering-Project/README.md

-**I did this project to boost my skills in data engineering and to test the technlogies used nowadays**
+**I did this project toto enhance my data engineering skills and explore modern technologies in the field.**